Pointing and calling: New York City

-In the MTA, before opening the train doors, subway conductors are required to point to a black-and-white striped board located opposite of the conductor's window every time when a train pulls into a station.
-The boards are located at the middle of the platform such that when the conductor can see the sign, both ends of the train have reached the platform and that it is safe to open the train doors.
+In the New York City Subway, before opening the train doors, subway conductors are required to point to a black-and-white striped board located opposite of the conductor's window every time when a train pulls into a station.
+The boards are located at the middle of the platform such that when the conductor can see the sign, both ends of the train have reached the platform and it is safe to open the train doors.
 The procedure was implemented in 1996 after a series of incidents where doors opened in the tunnel.
 The procedure shows that the conductor is paying attention.
 If the conductor cannot see the striped board, they are not permitted to open the doors.

 Toronto

-In the TTC, before opening the train doors, subway guards are required to point to a green triangle installed on the platform wall opposite of the conductor's window every time when a train pulls into a station.
+In the Toronto subway, before opening the train doors, subway guards are required to point to a green triangle installed on the platform wall opposite of the conductor's window every time when a train pulls into a station.
 The procedure was implemented after a series of incidents where conductors opened the doors on the wrong side of the train.
 The procedure is used to focus the conductor's attention.

 Streetcar operators are required to confirm track switch alignments by stopping at a switch, pointing to the switch with their index finger, and then proceeding.
 This is done to focus the operator's attention to ensure that the streetcar does not go to a different route.